BelungaCZ/tresinky_web/docs/deployment_guide.md

 ## Production Deployment

-1. For production, SSL certificates will be managed by Let's Encrypt.
+1. SSL certificates will be managed by Let's Encrypt.

 2. Switch to production environment:
    ```bash